sayinmehmet47/stytch-app/readme.md

 });
 ```

-- we set the token in header .then in each our request that need to be authenticate we set the session-cookie in the header
+- We set the session token in the request header.
+For each subsequent request that requires authentication, we include this session token in the header as a 'session-cookie'.
+This allows the server to validate the session and ensure the user is authenticated.

 ```jsx
 useEffect(() => {